Rainbow-Dreamer/Ideal-Piano/User Manuals/English/Settings Manual.md

 fonts: font name

+fonts_file: the file path of the font file you want to specify

+fonts_path: the directory of the fonts you want to specify

-bold: whether to bold the text
+bold: whether to make the font bold

+italic:  whether to make the font italic

+fonts_dpi: the dpi of the font

 go_back_image: the image file path of go back button